Temple Beth Shalom for Families with Young Children

 Jennifer Reiling

 I graduated from Smith College with a degree in Psychology and I have been teaching preschool for 18 years.
-Prior to coming to TBS I taught at Explorations, a preschool in Medfield and at Dover Nursery School.
+Prior to coming to TBS, I taught at Explorations, a preschool in Medfield and at Dover Nursery School.
 I am passionate about working with children and creating a nurturing, rich environment in which children can grow and learn.
 A strong sense of community and building relationships with the children and their families is a very big part of that environment.
 Learning begins with play and I believe in being on the floor right along with the children.
-As the children share with me I like to share with them and I try to bring my love of reading, art and the outdoors into the classroom.
+As the children share with me, I like to share with them and I try to bring my love of reading, art and the outdoors into the classroom.

 Picture